jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

 The generated plot should show that the matter power is reduced quite a bit when switching to using the dynamical dark energy.
-At large :math:`k`, we see the usual non-linear supression dip.
+At large :math:`k`, we see the usual non-linear suppression dip.
 At low/linear :math:`k`, the power suppresion is larger in the simulation power spectrum than in the linear one.
 This is due to inhomogeneities forming in the dark energy species itself, the tug on matter we have not incorporated into the simulation.
 This effect is